 Those who are displaced feel the impacts of climate change more than others.
-The recent example of Cyclone Idai in Mozambique, Zimbabwe, and Malawi made this clear.
-Jesuit Refugee Service saw first-hand the impact this weather had on the refugees we serve in Tongogara refugee camp in Zimbabwe, home to more than 10,000 refugees, the majority of whom fled violence in the Democratic Republic of Congo.
-Many of these refugees had already survived violence and persecution only to have their new home destroyed by a storm.
+Flooding experienced in South Sudan in October made this clear.
+Jesuit Refugee Service saw first-hand the impact this weather had on the refugees we serve in Maban, South Sudan.
+Many of these refugees and internally displaced people had already survived violence and persecution only to have their new home destroyed by flooding.

 What is the legal status of those displaced by climate change?

 Climate refugees are not currently classified by international law as refugees, so they do not have the same recognition or protection as those who flee persecution, war, or violence.

 Despite widespread recognition of the needs of climate-related forcibly displaced people—as great as any refugee– they continue to lack formal recognition.